Additively stable sets, critical sets for the 3k-4 theorem in $\mathbb{Z}$ and $\mathbb{R}$: Sumsets in , additively left stable sets

-Combining Theorem \ref{thmstabA} with Theorem \ref{critA_JEP}, we get a more precise description of critical sets for Ruzsa's inequality \eqref{min_sum1} in the symmetric case. \begin{cor} Let $A$ be a bounded closed set $A$ of real numbers of positive inner Lebesgue measure and diameter $d$.\\ Assume that $\lambda(A+A)={\rm diam}(A)+\lambda(A)<3\lambda(A)$. \\ Then there exist $b\in[0,d]$ such that the function $g(x)=\lambda((A-\inf(A))\cap[0,x])$ is a non negative, non decreasing continuous function of the form
+Combining Theorem \ref{thmstabA} with Theorem \ref{critA_JEP}, we get upper bounds for the density near the borders of critical sets for Ruzsa's inequality \eqref{min_sum1} in the symmetric case. \begin{cor} Let $A$ be a bounded closed set of real numbers of positive inner Lebesgue measure and diameter $d$.\\ Assume that $\lambda(A+A)={\rm diam}(A)+\lambda(A)<3\lambda(A)$. \\ Then there exist $b\in[0,d]$ such that the function $g(x)=\lambda((A-\inf(A))\cap[0,x])$ is a non negative, non decreasing continuous function of the form

 with $\Delta=2\lambda(A)-{\rm diam}(A)$, $g_1(x)\le bh(x/b)$ and $g_2(x)\ge \lambda(A)-(d-\Delta-b)h\left(\frac{d-x}{d-\Delta-b}\right)$. \end{cor}